Kevin Jenkins (politician)

-Kevin Jenkins is an American politician who is a member of the Oakland City Council as the city council member from the 6th district.
+Kevin Jenkins (born August 20, 1987) is an American politician who is a member of the Oakland City Council as the city council member from the 6th district.
 He served as the interim mayor of Oakland, California for a period in 2025, following the resignation of prior interim mayor Nikki Fortunato Bas to serve as a member of the Alameda County Board of Supervisors.
 He currently serves as the City Council president.

 Early life and education

-Jenkins was born in Oakland to parents who worked with the Oakland Unified School District.
+Jenkins was born in Oakland on August 20, 1987 to parents who worked with the Oakland Unified School District.
 Raised in East Oakland, he graduated from Oakland High School and would later attend Laney College and the College of Alameda.
 He transferred to San Francisco State University where he would graduate with a degree in Urban Studies and Planning.
 He went on to earn a Master of Public Administration (MPA) from California State University, East Bay (CSU East Bay).

 He was elected to the Peralta Community College District Board of Trustees, representing Area 2.
 He also served as a commissioner with the Alameda County Public Health Commission, as well as the president of the California Association of Black School Educators.
 At the time of his election to city council in 2022, Jenkins was the director of housing justice initiatives with the regional branch of United Way.
 Jenkins has one child, a son.